Falling stock markets are dominating the financial press at the moment. Have you heard all the panic in the media? Crazy right?

 For everyone else, the lesson I learned that changed my opinion about falling stock markets, was that I needed to be in the market all the time.
 A consistent approach of adding to my portfolio over a long period of time was far less stressful…

-While we don’t yet know if we are in a correction or a crash.
 The key to your long term financial future is a plan.
 That plan is to be consistently adding to your portfolio.

 Like I said, you will probably start hearing soon that stocks are at bargain prices.
 You might as well pick some up, right?